digbmc/cwd-toolkit/_projects/03_adding-content.md

 #### Creating Your Own Projects

-A good way to start making your own projects is to copy the code of the project template.
+A good way to start making your own projects is to copy the code of the project template, '10_template.md'.

 First, though, you should create a file in the _projects section and name it with the following format: 00_filename.md, where you can replace 'filename' with whatever name you choose.
-The two-digit number at the beginning of the filename will determine the order in which the "previous" and "next" buttons at the bottom of each project will navigate through the projects.
+- The two-digit number at the beginning of the filename will determine the order in which the "previous" and "next" buttons at the bottom of each project will navigate through the projects.

 WE WILL WRITE MORE HERE